27 October, 2020 at 7pm on Zoom

 Tuesday 27 October at 7pm on Zoom

-At the event, on Zoom, you will hear from Sekai Machache and Matilda Williams-Kelly – two of the artists exhibiting as part of the BLM Mural Trail in Dundee.
-They will be sharing more about their work, approach to this project and the wider Black Lives Matter movement.
+At the event, on Zoom, we have heard from Sekai Machache and Matilda Williams-Kelly – two of the artists exhibiting as part of the BLM Mural Trail in Dundee.
+They shared more about their work, approach to this project and the wider Black Lives Matter movement.

 Sekai Machache is a visual artist based in Dundee.
 Her work is a deep interrogation of the notion of self.
 Having been born in Zimbabwe and raised in Scotland, she has a particular interest in W.E.B Dubois’ notion of Double Consciousness, which expresses the psychological challenge of having African heritage whilst living in the West.
 Sekai works with a wide range of media including but not exclusive to photography.
 Her photographic practice is mostly formulated through digital studio based compositions utilising body paint and muted lighting conditions to create images that appear to emerge from darkness.